 Types of Construction Defects

-Defects in property construction occur when there is a failure to construct the building in a reasonably workmanlike manner and/or the structure fails to perform in the manner that is reasonably intended by the buyer.
+Defects in property construction occur when there is a failure to construct the building in a reasonably workmanlike manner, or the structure fails to perform in the manner intended by the buyer.

 - Structural integrity — concrete, masonry & division, carpentry, unstable foundations

 - Mechanical problems

 - Water intrusion (which can result in property damage and toxic mold exposure)

 Generally, courts categorize construction defects in one of four categories:

 - Subsurface deficiencies

 Design professionals include architects and engineers.
 These professionals design buildings and systems.
 However, even professionals do not always work as specified, which can result in a defect.
 Typical design deficiencies relate to building outside of the specified building codes.
 Improperly designed roofs are an example of a design defect that can result in water penetration, intrusion, poor drainage, or inadequate structural support.